How To Measure For Bigger Tires

-You may be looking to upgrade your tires for a number of reasons.
-Maybe you want to improve your off-roading ability, or you’re simply looking for a better ride.
-Whatever the reason, it’s important to know how to measure for bigger tires before making a purchase.
+You may be looking to upgrade your tires for several reasons.
+Maybe you want to improve your off-roading ability or simply look for a better ride.
+Whatever the reason, it’s important to know how to measure bigger tires before purchasing.

 Once you have the width, you’ll need to decide how much wider you want your new tires to be.
-Keep in mind that wider tires can impact your gas mileage and handling, so it’s important not to go too crazy with the width.
-Once you’ve decided on the width, you’ll need to determine the appropriate height for your new tires.
+Remember that wider tires can impact your gas mileage and handling, so it’s important not to go too crazy with the width.
+Once you’ve decided on the width, you must determine the appropriate height for your new tires.

 Again, this info can be found on the sidewall of your current tires.
-Once you have all of this information, simply head down to your local tire shop and they’ll help you find the perfect fit!
+Once you have all of this information, head down to your local tire shop, and they’ll help you find the perfect fit!